NetRay05/Encryption/README.md

 ## C++ Examples

-Note: Most of the member functions are `static`, so you don't need an instance of System::Crypto Object for most of the possible operations.
+Note: Most of the member functions have `static` function prototyping signature, no need 4 an instance of System::Crypto Object.

 **Simple Instance**